The Fall of Samaria

 Judah Delivered from Sennacherib

-19 1 And on hearing it, King Hezekiah took off his robe, and put on haircloth, and went into the house of the Lord.
-2 And he sent Eliakim, who was over the house, and Shebna the scribe, and the chief priests, dressed in haircloth, to Isaiah the prophet, the son of Amoz.
-3 And they said to him, Hezekiah says, This day is a day of trouble and punishment and shame; for the children are ready to come to birth, but there is no strength to give birth to them.
-4 It may be that the Lord your God will give ear to the words of the Rab-shakeh, whom the king of Assyria, his master, sent to say evil things against the living God, and will make his words come to nothing: so then make your prayer for the rest of the people.
-5 So the servants of King Hezekiah came to Isaiah.
-6 And Isaiah said to them, This is what you are to say to your master: The Lord says, Be not troubled by the words which the servants of the king of Assyria have said against me in your hearing.
-7 See, I will put a spirit into him, and bad news will come to his ears, and he will go back to his land; and there I will have him put to death by the sword.
+19 1 When King Hezekiah heard it, he tore his clothes, covered himself with sackcloth, and went into the house of the Lord.
+2 And he sent Eliakim, who was in charge of the palace, and Shebna the secretary, and the senior priests, covered with sackcloth, to the prophet Isaiah son of Amoz.
+3 They said to him, "Thus says Hezekiah, This day is a day of distress, of rebuke, and of disgrace; children have come to the birth, and there is no strength to bring them forth.
+4 It may be that the Lord your God heard all the words of the Rabshakeh, whom his master the king of Assyria has sent to mock the living God, and will rebuke the words that the Lord your God has heard; therefore lift up your prayer for the remnant that is left."
+5 When the servants of King Hezekiah came to Isaiah, 6 Isaiah said to them, "Say to your master, "Thus says the Lord: Do not be afraid because of the words that you have heard, with which the servants of the king of Assyria have reviled me.
+7 I myself will put a spirit in him, so that he shall hear a rumor and return to his own land; I will cause him to fall by the sword in his own land.' "

 God Is Our Refuge and Strength

-46 1 God is our harbour and our strength, a very present help in trouble.
-2 For this cause we will have no fear, even though the earth is changed, and though the mountains are moved in the heart of the sea; 3 Though its waters are sounding and troubled, and though the mountains are shaking with their violent motion.
-(Selah.)
-4 There is a river whose streams make glad the resting-place of God, the holy place of the tents of the Most High.
-5 God has taken his place in her; she will not be moved: he will come to her help at the dawn of morning.
+46 1 God is our refuge and strength, a very present help in trouble.
+2 Therefore we will not fear, though the earth should change, though the mountains shake in the heart of the sea; 3 though its waters roar and foam, though the mountains tremble with its tumult.
+Selah 4 There is a river whose streams make glad the city of God, the holy habitation of the Most High.
+5 God is in the midst of the city; it shall not be moved; God will help it when the morning dawns.